 —Emily Ann Mercer, Maid of Honour Cleaning

 Reviews, like referrals, shouldn’t be left to chance.
-With a repeatable system like this to get more reviews and bring in new clients:
+Use a repeatable system like this to get more reviews and bring in new clients:

 - Do great work.
 Finish the work, do it well, and pair it with a side of friendly customer service.
-A happy customer is more likely to give you a review.
+A happy client is more likely to give you a review!

-- Step 4: Follow up with your clientele.
+- Follow up.
 Customers often forget to give reviews, so check in with them.
-Send an email, call them, text them, or automate the entire follow-up process so you don’t forget.
+Send a text or email, give them a call, or automate your follow-up process so you don’t forget.

 —Royce Ard, My Amazing Maid

-Now that you know how to get clients for a cleaning business, growing your client list doesn’t have to be a daunting task.
-Just break up your marketing tactics into steps.
+Now that you know how to get clients for a cleaning business, growing your client list doesn’t have to be intimidating.
+Just break up your marketing tactics into these six steps.